 IoT-GSI – C 165 - Proposal for the initiation of a new recommendation on the requirements of the IoT [MIIT/CATR and CATT, NUPT, China Unicom and ZTE]

-During the joint session with Q3/13, it was noticed that both group want to develop draft Recommendation for IoT requirements.
+During the joint session with Q3/13, it was noticed that both group want to develop a draft Recommendation for IoT requirements.
 Q25/16 believes that Q3/13 should focus on the view point of network evolution and Q25/16 should focus on the view point of services and applications.
 Both group felt that coordination through IoT-GSI events is necessary.
 See discussion result of COM 16 – C 924.

 IoT-GSI – C 166 - Proposal for the requirements of the IoT based on “Safe Smart Cities” use case [NUPT]